 The longest serving NGO in the province, Medair first began providing relief and recovery in the country in 1997.

 When crisis strikes, health risks multiply.
 Families suffer from preventable diseases.
 Children are weakened from malnutrition.
 Everyone needs health care and nutrition—especially during crisis.

 Safe shelter is at the very core of human survival and dignity.
 Infrastructure like roads, bridges, schools, and clinics help communities recover from crisis and build a better future.

-Click here to download the fact sheet about our programme in D.R.
-Congo.
+For media: Click here to download the press kit about our activities in D.R.
+Congo